Other Names: Alecensa®

-- Ask your doctor or nurse about medicine that is available to help stop or lessen the loose bowel movements.
+- Ask your doctor or nurse about medicines that are available to help stop or lessen constipation.

-- If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories
+- If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories.

 Food and Drug Interactions